VOL. III - APPENDIX B

 - David Hopper.
 Born 1858 in Burwash.
 David married Mary Ann Gilbert on 22 April 1877 at St Paul, Deptford, Lewisham.
 David was a 20 year old butcher, son of William Hopper, gardener.
 Mary Ann, was 20 years old, the daughter of Henry Gilbert, porter.
 In 1881 David and Mary Ann were living at at 3, Champion Crescent, Wandsworth, where David was a fish hawker.
 In 1891 they are living at 9, Woolwich Road, Greenwich and David is a greengrocer.
 They had five daughters.
 Mary Ann Hopper died and was buried on 18 June 1897 in Greenwich.
 David remarried in 1901.
 His second wife was Sarah Louisa Thompson.
 In 1901, David and Sarah were living at 62, Mill Road, Lewisham, David, aged 42 was a butcher.
 In 1911 they were at 3 Loampit Hill, Lewisham.
 David, ged 52 was a butcher.
 His wife was 37 years old.
 The census shows that they had been married and had six children of which two had died.
 Sarah Louis Hopper died and was buried on 9 June 1942 in Lewisham.

 - George Hopper.
 Born 1856 in Heathfield.
 George married Sarah Maria Giles on 1 June 1879 at Crawley, West Sussex.
+George was a 21 year old baker.
+Sarah was 24 years old, the daughter of John Giles, engine driver.
 In 1881 they were living at Slaugham, Sussex and George was a journeyman baker.
 They had one son.
 In 1891 they were at 49 Whitehorse Road, Croydon and George was a millers carman.
 Sarah died in 1907 in Croydon.
 George remarried in 1908 in Croydon.
 His second wife was Ann Carver.
 In 1911 they were aat 38, Nova Road, Croydon and George was a general labourer.
 Ann died in 1930.
 George died in 1931 in Croydon.

 - James Hopper.
 Baptised 30 November 1862 in St Mary's, Reigate.
 James married Caroline Annie Theobald on 6 April 1889.
 In 1891 they were living at Straight Road, Lexton and James was a general labourer.
 They had one son.
 In 1901 they were at 1, Coles Road, Watford and George was now a horse keeper/groom.
 By 1911 they had moved to Prince Edward Street, Berkhamstead and James was a furniture foreman.
 Their son, now aged 20 was a furniture porter.
 Caroline died in 1917.
 James Hopper of The Gable, Prince Edward Street, Berkhamstead, died on 5 April 1923 at The West Hertfordshire Hospital, Hemel Hempstead.
 Probate had been granted to Kate Robina Hopper, widow and George William Hentall, retired police constable.
 Kate Robina Hopper was the widow of James and Caroline's son James Herbert Hopper, a Corporal in the Buffs (East Kent) regiment who had been killed on 31 January 1916 in Picardie, France.